datastructures-js/binary-search-tree/README.md

 ### traversePostOrder
 O(n)

-traverses the tree post order (left-right-node). it also accepts an optional third param as a callback to abort traversal when it returns true.
+traverses the tree post order (left-right-node). it also accepts an optional second param as a callback to abort traversal when it returns true.

 ```js
 nums.traversePostOrder((node) => console.log(node.getValue()));